 Our goal is to create an environment where staff can thrive in both their teaching and research roles, contributing to the academic excellence of our institution and therefore we are committed to continuously improve our support for research activities and refining our workload allocations.
 Please refer to Annex 5 for our research policy and Annex 6 for an example of the workload calculator.

 The EEC recommends encouraging staff mobility at all levels.
 Mobility is a fundamental activity for staff to create opportunities for scientific collaboration, to further the professional network and for professional development.
+Specifically, the HEI should clearly indicate that mobility is a favorable point for promotion and should encourage staff members to take leave (short-term and through the academic sabbatical) to spend time in other institutions and to collaborate with other colleagues.

 Thank you for the recommendation to enhance staff mobility, which we recognize as a vital component for fostering scientific collaboration, expanding professional networks, and promoting professional development.
-We agree that
+We agree that mobility should be seen as a favourable aspect of a staff member's professional activities, especially when considering promotions.